Documents for minors travelling in the EUCoronavirus: safely resuming travel

 * Information not yet provided by national authorities

-Bear in mind that, even where a country does not require minors to carry such an authorisation to leave or enter its territory, other countries they transit through may still ask them to show one.
+Bear in mind that, even if a country does not require minors to carry an official authorisation to leave or enter its territory, other countries they transit through may ask the child to show one.

-When travelling by air it is highly recommended that you check with the airlines beforehand as many require such authorisations and have their own specific forms for this purpose.
+When travelling by air it is highly recommended that you check with the airlines before departing as many require official authorisations and have their own specific forms for this purpose.

 As each country's rules may change without notice you are also encouraged to check with the authorities themselves or with the respective embassies or consulates.